Alfred R. Lindesmith: Personal life

 Lindesmith was born in Clinton Falls Township, Steele County, Minnesota, and gained an early fluency in German from his German-born mother.
 He attended public school in nearby Owatonna, Minnesota, where he graduated from high school in 1923.
 He graduated from Carleton College in 1927 and received an M.A. in education from Columbia University in 1931.
 Lindesmith taught school before entering the University of Chicago, where he received his Ph.D. in 1937, writing his dissertation under the direction of Herbert Blumer.
 In the development of his dissertation, Lindesmith applied the tenets of symbolic interactionism, communicated to him from Blumer before that perspective even had its present name.
 He was a close colleague of Edwin Sutherland, who chaired the Department of Sociology at Indiana until his death in 1950 and collaborated with luminaries in symbolic interaction such as Anselm Strauss, Howard Becker, and Edwin Lemert.
 Lindesmith's teaching career at Indiana University spanned forty years from 1936 to 1976.
 He became University Professor of Sociology there in 1965.
 He was president of the Society for the Study of Social Problems, 1959–1960.

 Lindesmith married Gertrude Louise Augusta Wollaeger (1907–1985) in 1930.
-They had one daughter.
+They had one daughter, Karen Lindesmith.
 He died in Bloomington, Indiana.

 In 1929, he was a professor and head football coach at the University of Wisconsin–Stevens Point.